david-schaller/AsymmeTree/README.md

 AsymmeTree is divided into several subpackages and modules, an overview of which is given below.
+See also the following [documentation](https://david-schaller.github.io/docs/asymmetree/) generated from the code documentation.

 The package uses many classes and functions from the [tralda](https://github.com/david-schaller/tralda) library for **tr**ee **al**gorithms and **da**ta structures.